 I’m not going to lie: wherever I find Japanese pottery, especially if it’s about tea making, I have to buy it.
 I’m still jealously keeping two chatwans (tea bowls) I bought at the Japanese stores at my first Lucca Comics and Games, during one of our countless Italian getaways… almost 10 years ago.
 They’re hand painted with little cute kittens and cherry blossoms: I love them!
 So imagine my face when I saw all the beautiful, hand painted pottery in Kanazawa (they even have a pottery museum)!
 Al had to basically drag me away or I’d buy the whole store!!!
 Anyway, while pottery is a very interesting thing to buy in Japan, you also have to remember it’s very fragile.
 If you buy pottery my suggestion is to wrap it extra well into your clothes and then store it in your cabin luggage to make sure it won’t be broken on your way home!

-Chopsticks are the one thing you will find everywhere you go during your trip.
+Chopsticks are the one thing you will find everywhere you go during your trip to Japan.
 They are the perfect things to buy in Japan, because they are easy to carry and can also be very cheap.
 You will find nice ones at 100 yen stores or at Daiso stores in Japan, or you can get the more expensive ones, that are usually hand painted and particularly beautiful.
 In Italy some girls use decorated chopsticks also as hair ornaments!

 If you want to buy a full set you can also get a cute chopstick rest, fully decorated.
 Again, easy to carry, lightweight and very cheap!
 Make sure you either wrap your chopsticks very good (put them in the hard shell of your suitcase), or you bring them with you in your cabin luggage.